Butter Cookies

 Milk added to wet ingredients for butter cookies in a glass mixing bowl

-• Add a teaspoon at a time of additional milk until your dough mixture is the consistency of Play-Doh.
-(I used 2 tablespoons of additional milk total.)
+• Add milk, a teaspoon at a time, until your dough mixture is the consistency of Play-Doh.
+(I used 2 tbsp of additional milk total.)

 Butter cookie dough in a glass mixing bowl.

-• Line your cookie sheets with parchment paper and test your cookie dough.
-Test your cookie dough consistency by adding only 1/4 cup of dough to your piping bag at first.
+• Line your cookie sheets with parchment paper and test your cookie dough consistency by adding ¼ cup of dough to your piping bag.
 If it’s still too thick to pipe, put the dough back in the bowl and add another teaspoon of milk, mix, and try again.

 Butter cookie dough in a piping bag.